spinnaker/spinnaker.github.io/guides/user/applications/configure.md

 A traffic guard is a [cluster](/concepts/clusters/) which you have designated as always having at least one active instance.

-If anyone tries to delete, disable, or resize a server group, Spinnaker fails the operation if it would leave the cluster without any active instances.
+Without a traffic guard, if anyone were to try to delete, disable, or resize a server group, Spinnaker fails the operation if it would leave the cluster without any active instances.
 The traffic guard helps ensure this doesn't happen.

 1. In the **Traffic Guards** section, clck **Add Traffic Guard**.